palvarez89/palvarez89.github.io/cv.md

 ### **Codethink** - Senior Software and Systems Engineer & Tech Lead (01/2017 - 10/2021)

-#### Remote-execution setup on OpenStack
+- **Remote-execution setup on OpenStack (06/2020 – 02/2021)**: Deployed a

-Deploy a remote-execution solution on customer's infrastructure.
-- Used Terraform to automate the deployment of instances on OpenStack
-- Ansible scripts to setup all instances with the different BuildBarn services
-- Updated configuration of projects to build on remote execution
-- Zuul CI for automation

-###### 06/2020 – 02/2021
+  remote-execution solution using Terraform for instance deployment and Ansible for setup on OpenStack.
+Integrated projects with Zuul CI for automation.
-#### Python services for internal development workflow
+- **Python services for internal development workflow (02/2020 – 05/2020)**:

-Develop a set of microservices on customer's multi-environment architecture to develop a PR-like workflow for patches to SVN.
-- Integrated with Kafka messaging queues from external services to track validation progress
-- Microservices running on a multi-environment architecture
-- Collaboration with multiple customer teams to get our solution integrated.

-###### 02/2020 – 05/2020
+  Developed microservices for a PR-like workflow on SVN patches, integrated with Kafka, and collaborated with multiple teams for integration.
-#### SVN split to Git automatic migration
+- **SVN split to Git automatic migration (11/2019 – 01/2020)**: Automated the

-Automation of a previously manual process for migrating libraries from a mono-repo in SVN to individual git projects.

-- Developed scripts and libraries in python to handle the automatic migration of hundreds of libraries from SVN to Git.
-- Used Jenkins pipelines for the automation process, triggered via GitHub PRs
+  migration of libraries from SVN to Git using Python scripts and Jenkins pipelines triggered by GitHub PRs.

-###### 11/2019 – 01/2020
-#### TroveKube, Git mirroring service on Kubernetes
+- **TroveKube, Git mirroring service on Kubernetes (07/2019 - 11/2019)**:

-Initial effort to migrate Baserock Trove (<https://git.baserock.org>) from a monolithic server to a microservices architecture.

-- Migrated Baserock's monolithic mirroring service to python3
+  Migrated Baserock's mirroring service to Python3, containerized services with Docker, deployed on Kubernetes using Helm charts, and used Terraform for AWS deployments.
-- Created containers for each of the services in Docker, and a PoC using docker-compose.
-- Adapted the solution to run on Kubernetes running locally (minikube)
-- Developed a Helm chart, to deploy easily the service, including EFS and SSL support.
-- Used Terraform for AWS deployments of ELK and EFS.

-###### 07/2019 - 11/2019
-#### Autonomous driving demo for ELCE
+- **Autonomous driving demo for ELCE (04/2019 - 07/2019)**: Built a Linux

-Robots (NVIDIA Jetson Nano boards with wheels and a camera) that use AI to follow a road, and stop when necessary.

-- Built a Linux system from scratch for the NVIDIA Jetson Nano, using Freedesktop SDK and BuildStream.
+  system for NVIDIA Jetson Nano, implemented OTA upgrades using OSTree, and developed AI for autonomous driving robots.
-- Implemented OTA upgrades for the rootfs and kernel using OSTree.

-###### 04/2019 - 07/2019
-#### Remote Execution API Test Suite
+- **Remote Execution API Test Suite (01/2019 - 04/2019)**: Created a test

-To provide a continuous way of testing the compatibility between different Remote Execution clients (Bazel, RECC, BuildStream) and servers (Buildbarn, Buildfarm, BuildGrid).

-- Architected and started initial implementation of the project.
-- Created a test suite to check API stability of Bazel remote execution, against the 3 most used Remote Execution implementations.
-- Used Amazon EKS with Terraform to run the services and tests on Kubernetes from Gitlab CI.

-###### 01/2019 - 04/2019
+  suite for API stability between Remote Execution clients and servers, deployed services on Amazon EKS using Terraform, and automated tests via GitLab CI.
-#### OpenStack on ARM64 servers
+- **OpenStack on ARM64 servers (01/2017 - 12/2018)**: Deployed and maintained

-Deploy and maintain an ARM64 OpenStack cloud to validate the architecture is supported, and to fix any problems found.
-The main goal is to add ARM64 as a target on OpenStack CI.

-- Automated deployments of OpenStack and Ceph to ARM64 machines hosted in packet.net.
-- Upstreamed (via Gerrit) some fixes needed in kolla/kolla-ansible to support ARM64 in their Docker templates and Ansible scripts.
-- Created extra Ansible scripts to help with the deployment automation and debugging.
-- Researched ways to have isolated self-managed domains, to workaround current limitations in OpenStack.

-###### 01/2017 - 12/2018
-#### Application for configuring and working with ANC chips

-Develop an application to help with the tuning and flashing of ANC devices.

-- Created and maintained CI/CD pipelines in Jenkins, setting the best practices for all the teams.
-- Architected and implemented an RPC server to communicate Python with legacy software in Matlab.
-- Developed Python libraries for flashing and loading code into the ANC development board, and to emulate the process for testing purposes.
+  ARM64 OpenStack cloud, upstreamed fixes to kolla/kolla-ansible, created Ansible scripts for automation and debugging, and researched self-managed domain isolation in OpenStack.
+- **Application for configuring and working with ANC chips (01/2017 - 12/2018)**: Developed an application for tuning and flashing ANC devices, maintained CI/CD pipelines in Jenkins, implemented an RPC server, and developed Python libraries for ANC device management.

 ### **Codethink** - Software and Systems Engineer